python-adaptive/adaptive/README.md

 - Christoph Groth for his Python implementation of [`CQUAD`](https://gitlab.kwant-project.org/cwg/python-cquad) which served as basis for the [`IntegratorLearner`](adaptive/learner/integrator_learner.py).
 - Pauli Virtanen for his `AdaptiveTriSampling` script (no longer available online since SciPy Central went down) which served as inspiration for the [`Learner2D`](adaptive/learner/learner2D.py).

-For general discussion, we have a [chat channel](https://chat.quantumtinkerer.tudelft.nl/external/channels/adaptive).
+For general discussion, we have a [Gitter chat channel](https://gitter.im/python-adaptive/adaptive).
 If you find any bugs or have any feature suggestions please file a GitLab [issue](https://gitlab.kwant-project.org/qt/adaptive/issues/new?issue) or submit a [merge request](https://gitlab.kwant-project.org/qt/adaptive/merge_requests).

 [logo]: https://gitlab.kwant-project.org/qt/adaptive/uploads/d20444093920a4a0499e165b5061d952/logo.png "adaptive logo"